-We will engage with management to consider their assessment and incorporation of changes to the 2017/18 Accounting Code.
-There are no significant changes anticipated to the 2017/18 Accounting Code.
+We will engage with management to consider their assessment and incorporation of changes to the 2018/19 Accounting Code.
+There are no significant changes to the 2018/19 Accounting Code that would be applicable for the Fund.

 We obtain an understanding of your internal control arrangements, both as they apply across the Pension Fund, but also in terms of key processes.
 We consider the design and implementation of key controls where appropriate.
 We liaise with internal audit to ensure our approach takes account of any risks identified and findings reported in the course of their work.